If you have a question that you want answered by our NaturallyCurly editors and community members, post it here in our "Ask" section.

 How often should I deep condition my hair?

 For the most part, it is said that deep conditioning should be done at least once a week to fight against breakage and help keep the hair moisturized.
 A rule of thumb for wavy or curly hair: The drier your hair is, the more it needs to be deep conditioned.
 Those with high porosity hair tend to have hair that is more thirsty, so deep conditioning should be done more often to compensate for its moisture losses.
-Whenever your hair feels thirsty quench its thirst with a good deep condition.
+Whenever your hair feels thirsty, quench its thirst with a good deep conditioning session.
 You have to listen to your hair and do what gives you the best results.
+Here are some good products for the wavy gals out there, including some deep conditioners to try.Are you a 2c curly who has dealt with or had questions about some of the things shared above?
+Tell us about your experiences: how do you deal with flat roots?
+Have you tried baking soda as a clarifier?
+Share it all with us in the comments below!
+This article was originally published in 2015 and has been updated to incorporate reader feedback.